Soluss-CH/Rita-ELK/README.md

 RITA is an open source framework for network traffic analysis.
 The framework ingests Zeek Logs with the following major features:
-    Beaconing Detection: Search for signs of beaconing behavior in and out of your network DNS Tunneling Detection Search for signs of DNS based covert channels Blacklist Checking: Query blacklists to search for suspicious domains and hosts
+- Beaconing Detection: Search for signs of beaconing behavior in and out of your network.
+- DNS Tunneling Detection Search for signs of DNS based covert channels.
+- Blacklist Checking: Query blacklists to search for suspicious domains and hosts.

-More information on RITA: <a href="https://github.com/activecm/rita">RITA Github repository</a>
+More information on RITA: <a href="https://github.com/activecm/rita">RITA Github repository</a>.

 Why this project?